Stagflation Subterfuge: The Real Disaster Hidden by the Pandemic

 If they admit to its existence then the public could prepare for it, and they don’t want that.
-If Americans were to decentralize their local economies, support local small businesses instead of big box retailers, start producing necessities for themselves, and if they started developing currency alternatives like local scrip backed by commodities… then they would be able to survive a national financial crisis.
+If Americans were to decentralize their local economies, support local small businesses instead of big box retailers, start producing necessities for themselves, and if they started developing currency alternatives like local scrip backed by commodities (like the Goldback)… then they would be able to survive a national financial crisis.

 In fact, I guarantee that any community, county or state that takes these steps will immediately be targeted by the federal government, further revealing the truth: The establishment wants the public to suffer.

 They want economic disaster.
 They do not want people to have the option of taking care of themselves.
 They need people scared, desperate and malleable, or they will never achieve their Reset agenda.

 Brandon Smith has been an alternative economic and geopolitical analyst since 2006 and is the founder of Alt-Market.com.